 Non-Levy Paying Employers

 All employers, whether you pay the Apprenticeship Levy or not, are now required to use the Apprenticeship Service.
-To do this they will need to set up a Digital Apprenticeship Service (DAS) account.
+To do this they will need to set up Apprenticeship Service account.

-From January 2020 employers who do not pay the apprenticeship levy will be able to reserve funding for an apprenticeship in advance of recruitment or an offer of an apprenticeship being made to an existing employee.
-This will be through your Digital Apprenticeship Service (DAS) account.
+Employers who do not pay the apprenticeship levy have to reserve funding for an apprenticeship in advance of recruitment or an offer of an apprenticeship being made to an existing employee.
+This will be through your Apprenticeship Service account.
 This reservation ensures that employers can plan, and that funds will be available to pay for the training from the point the apprenticeship starts.
 The employer must then turn this ‘reservation’ into a ‘commitment’ once the training provider and an apprentice are confirmed.
 At this point funding can be released to the training provider in the usual way.

-The Digital Apprenticeship Service (DAS) account will enable you to:
+The Apprenticeship Service account will enable you to:

 ~Choose from a range of apprenticeship standards;